 Community: Let's build some!

 But why?
-Wikipedia says "... industrialized nations see the apparent loss of community ... as a key cause of social disintegration and the emergence of many harmful behaviors.
+Wikipedia's answer is "industrialized nations see the apparent loss of community ... as a key cause of social disintegration and the emergence of many harmful behaviors.
 They may see building community as a means to address perceived social inequality and injustice, individual and collective well-being, and the negative impacts of otherwise disconnected and/or marginalized individuals."

-I am involved with community organizing to help unite voices, accomplish desireable and shared goals, and simply to help people in community get to know one another.
+I am involved with community organizing to share important information, help accomplish desireable and shared goals, and simply to help people in community get to know one another.
 I've learned a lot about building community including how to facilitate meetings, deal with difficult situations, and encourage positive interactions by having civil discourse.

-- I was a board member of Community GroundWorks for four years.
-A big part of this organization is an organic urban farm with a CSA and a roadside food stand.
+I was a board member of what is now Rooted (when it was Community GroundWorks) for four years.
+The most visable part of this organization is an organic urban farm with a CSA and a roadside food stand.
 We adopted all of the Community Gardens in Dane County when another local nonprofit stopped supporting them.
-In 2020, they merged with the Center for Resilient Cities to become Rooted.

-- I volunteer with Make Music Madison, a "free, citywide, outdoor day of music held annually on the summer solstice, June 21st".
-Last year we hosted 400 shows and attracted 20,000 attendees.
-2020 promises to be bigger since it's on a weekend; Father's Day!
+I volunteered with Make Music Madison, a "free, citywide, outdoor day of music held annually on the summer solstice, June 21st".
+One year we hosted 400 shows and attracted 20,000 attendees.

 I participated in a team that came up with NeighborNation.net, which helped people in neighborhoods connect.
 We launched July 4, 2004, and shut it down five years later because we couldn't find other software engineers to keep it going.
 Years later, people still tell me they miss this.